kwigley/kwigley.github.io/README.md

 ## Usage

-- You can modify all the information in the files in the `data` folder (presentation, social links, projects list, colors).
+- Modify all the information in the files in the `data` folder (presentation, social links, projects list, colors).
-- You can write articles in `markdown` format in the `content/posts` folder.
+- Write articles in `markdown` format in the `content/posts` folder.

 ## Commands